mschauer/SDE.jl/doc/index.rst

 Method
 ------

-The producure in ``SdeNonparBayes`` is a Julia implementation of nonparametric Bayesian inference for "continuously" observed one dimensional diffusion processes with unit diffusion coefficient.
+The producure in ``NonparBayes`` is a Julia implementation of nonparametric Bayesian inference for "continuously" observed one dimensional diffusion processes with unit diffusion coefficient.
 The drift is modeled as linear combination of hierarchical Faber--Schauder basis functions with a Gaussian prior on the coefficients.
 This incorporates a Brownian motion like prior on the drift function.
 The posterior is